-- 4.2 Data collection on CO_2 emissions reductions from green technologies and innovations is a key component for this LTAG work.
-In 2020 and 2021, ICAO organized Stocktaking Seminars in order to bring together Member States, industry leaders, researchers, innovators and civil society advocates, and to share information on their ambitious plans, solutions and policies for decarbonizing international aviation, including measures from technology, operations and fuels. - 4.3 For example, evolutionary aircraft technologies may introduce approximately 20% improvements in fuel efficiency to each new generation of aircraft by the middle of the century.
+Data collection on CO2 emissions reductions from green technologies and innovations is a key component for this LTAG work.
+In 2020 and 2021, ICAO organized Stocktaking Seminars in order to bring together Member States, industry leaders, researchers, innovators and civil society advocates, and to share information on their ambitious plans, solutions and policies for decarbonizing international aviation, including measures from technology, operations and fuels.

+For example, evolutionary aircraft technologies may introduce approximately 20% improvements in fuel efficiency to each new generation of aircraft by the middle of the century.
 In addition, the aviation sector will likely see more radical changes in technologies, such as the introduction of electric/hybrid and hydrogen powered aircraft serving regional, short-haul, and perhaps medium-to long haul routes.
-These technologies are the object of concrete R&D projects. - 4.4 Sustainable aviation fuels and clean energy sources can play a major role in reducing aviation emissions.
-The main advantage of drop-in aviation fuels is that they do not require changes to the aircraft or the fuel infrastructure, and more than 50 airports worldwide have already distributed sustainable aviation fuels on their regular operations1.
+These are currently the object of concrete R&D projects.

+Sustainable fuels and clean energy sources can play a major role in reducing aviation emissions.
+The main advantage of drop-in aviation fuels is that they do not require changes to the aircraft or its fuel infrastructure, and more than 40 airports worldwide have already distributed sustainable fuels on their regular operations.
 While liquid fuels may remain necessary for air transport, these fuels may undergo a full transition to sustainable low carbon sources.
 Fuels today can be made from various waste types, like Municipal Solid Waste, forestry and agricultural residues, and even from CO2 recycled or directly captured from the atmosphere.